-Each director nominee shall be elected by a majority of all the votes cast at the Annual Meeting in person (virtually) or by proxy, provided that a quorum is present.
-Abstentions will not be included in determining the number of votes cast and, as a result, will not have any effect on the result of the vote with respect to the Director Proposal.
+Each director nominee shall be elected by the affirmative vote of a majority of votes cast at the Annual Meeting in person (virtually) or by proxy, provided that a quorum is present.
+For the proposal, "abstain votes" and broker non-votes, if any, will count as shares represented at the meeting for purposes of establishing a quorum but will have no effect on the outcome of the vote.
 There will be no cumulative voting with respect to Proposal 1.